HFCherish/performance-api/doc/tasks.md

 	* return 403 when current user is not the author of this fid

-# contains right feedbacks info when get evidence
+# contains right feedbacks info when get one self_review

-# /programs/id/assignments
-* post
-	* return 201 when assign
-	* try to save to and can get that one from db;
-	* contains url

-	* return 400 when not contains username, role, coach
-* get
-	* return 200 when get assignments of this program;
-	* search from db
-	* contains right username, nickname, id, role, coach,  programId

-# /programs/id/assignments/aid
-* delete
-	* return 204 when delete an assignment
-	* delete from db;

-	* return 404 when not exists;
+# contains right observers info when get one self_review

 ===========================================
 # /users/uid/assignments
 * get